My name is Richard Harvey and I am a consultant psychiatrist who has been in practice for over 20 years.

 My colleagues and I have created Telepsych Online as an alliance of independent private psychiatrists and psychologists who have committed to working to the highest standards to deliver personalised, recovery-oriented mental health care.
 We have aligned our practices and agreed to use common systems to link ourselves together and make access for patients easier.

 Our objective is to make our services more available to those in need of high quality mental health care.
-In particular, patients in regional and rural areas and to those who would prefer to make use of the privacy, security and convenience of a telehealth consultation.
+In particular, patients who would prefer to make use of the privacy, security and convenience of a telehealth consultation.

 Our practice is a private billing specialist private practice offering follow-up and ongoing care via telehealth.